python/cpython/Doc/library/sys.rst

    If *value* is not ``None``, this function prints it to ``sys.stdout``, and saves it in ``builtins._``.

-   ``sys.displayhook`` is called on the result of evaluating an expression entered in an interactive Python session.
+   ``sys.displayhook`` is called on the result of evaluating an :term:`expression` entered in an interactive Python session.
 The display of these values can be customized by assigning another one-argument function to ``sys.displayhook``.

 .. function:: excepthook(type, value, traceback)